Introducing Competitive Brawl

 One of our key learnings is that Brawl is not one thing to all players but supports a wider audience than other formats.
 Some players are drawn to the format to showcase decks and express themselves, while others show up for a competitive, high-intensity game of Magic.
 As we kept iterating on matchmaking algorithms and banned lists, we realized we could not support these two audiences well with a single format.
 The time had come to split competitive and casual play, allowing players to self-select their experience and enabling us to better steward the format for both groups of players.

-What Is Ranked Brawl?
+What Is Competitive Brawl?

-Ranked Brawl is a ranked Constructed format featuring most of the same rules as Brawl but with a different banned list philosophy and a matchmaking system designed to promote competitive play.
+Competitive Brawl is a ranked Constructed format featuring most of the same rules as Brawl but with a different banned list philosophy and a matchmaking system designed to promote competitive play.
 Like Brawl, decks contain 100 cards and include one legendary creature, planeswalker, Vehicle, or Spacecraft as your commander.
 Other than basic lands, only one copy of any given card can be in the deck (unless otherwise stated on the card) and cards must match the color identity of your commander.
 Players start with 25 life.
-Unlike the normal version of Brawl, there is no free mulligan in Ranked Brawl, like other ranked formats.
+Unlike the normal version of Brawl, there is no free mulligan in Competitive Brawl, like other ranked formats.

 Matchmaking for the format considers a player's Constructed rank and rating to find an opponent of a similar skill level.
 Completing matches will affect a player's rank and ultimately contribute to their season reward eligibility.
-Unlike Unranked Brawl, deck composition is not a factor for matchmaking.
+Unlike Brawl, deck composition is not a factor for matchmaking.

-When Will Ranked Brawl Be Released?
+When Will Competitive Brawl Be Released?

-Going forward, we will begin adding Ranked Brawl Metagame Challenges to the schedule and may explore Qualifier Play-In Weekends if the format is popular enough.
+Going forward, we will begin adding Competitive Brawl Metagame Challenges to the schedule and may explore Qualifier Play-In Weekends if the format is popular enough.
 Like with the introduction of Timeless, we want to watch how any new competitive format performs for a while before saying it's ready for the stress of high-end competitive events.

 Banned List Philosophy